 I absolutely love Liz Meriwether; I think she’s an absolute genius.
-She created “New Girl,” and she’s written in my history of acting, one of my favorite roles of all-time on the show.
+She created “New Girl,” and she’s written one of my favorite roles of all-time on the show.
 She just has a mind that I always want to burrow in and live in for a while. *laughs* She’s someone I love and admire.
 Miranda July is also an amazing artist and filmmaker, and my mom has always been an inspiration to me.

 What’s something that someone would be surprised to learn about you?